dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 ### Handling exceptions

 Java separates the logic that throws an exception from the logic that handles the exception.
 The latter is done in *try statements*.
-Java 7 introduced "try-with-resources" statements, so I dub the try-statements before Java 7 "Java 6 try-statements".
+Java 7 introduced "try-with-resources" statements, so I dub the other try-statements "regular try statements".
 The syntax is as follows:

 ```
-tryStatementInJava6:
+regularTryStatement:
     "try" block catchClause { catchClause }
     "try" block { catchClause } "finally" block